Sundara Kanda

 षट्पञ्चाशः सर्गः — वैदेही-आश्वासनम् तथा अरिष्टारोहणम् (Consoling Sita and Ascending Mount Arishta)

-This sarga closes Hanumān’s audience with Sītā and transitions to his return-leap.
-Hanumān offers reverent salutation at the śiṃśupā tree, explicitly noting Sītā’s uninjured state, establishing the envoy’s first duty: truthful witnessing and respectful address (5.56.1).
-Sītā then speaks with bhartṛ-sneha (spousal fidelity), affirming Hanumān’s competence while prescribing a strategic ethic: Rāma’s rescue should manifest his battle-worthy valor—Laṅkā to be overwhelmed by arrows and Sītā restored in a manner consonant with his stature (5.56.2–5).
-Hanumān answers with reasoned reassurance that Rāma will soon arrive with elite vānaras and bears to remove her sorrow (5.56.6–7), then formally takes leave (5.56.8).
-The scene shifts to Mount Ariṣṭa: an extended kāvya description personifies the mountain—cloud-wrapped, mineral-eyed, Veda-reciting waters, and reverberant falls—before the action intensifies as Hanumān ascends, enlarges his body, and prepares to cross the lavaṇārṇava.
-His pressure crushes rocks, shakes trees, terrifies lions, dislodges vidyādharīs, and drives supernatural beings skyward; the mountain is depicted as sinking and leveling under the force (5.56.9–33).
-The sarga culminates with Hanumān’s effortless leap into the sky to traverse the wave-lashed ocean toward the northern shore and reunion with Rāma (5.56.34).
+This sarga concludes Hanumān’s audience with Sītā and turns toward his return-leap.
+Hanumān offers reverent salutation at the śiṃśupā tree and explicitly bears witness that Vaidehī is uninjured, establishing the envoy’s first duty: truthful testimony and respectful address.
+Sītā, speaking with bhartṛ-sneha (spousal fidelity), affirms Hanumān’s competence and sets forth a strategic ethic: Rāma’s rescue should display his battle-worthy valor—Laṅkā must be overwhelmed by arrows, and she restored in a manner befitting his stature.
+Hanumān replies with reasoned reassurance that Rāma will soon arrive with elite vānaras and bears to remove her sorrow, and then he formally takes leave.
+The scene shifts to Mount Ariṣṭa in an extended poetic description that personifies the mountain—cloud-wrapped, mineral-eyed, with Veda-reciting waters and reverberant falls.
+Hanumān ascends, enlarges his body, and prepares to cross the lavaṇārṇava; his weight crushes rocks, shakes trees, terrifies lions, dislodges vidyādharīs, and drives supernatural beings skyward, as though the mountain sinks and levels beneath his force.
+The sarga culminates with Hanumān’s effortless leap into the sky to traverse the wave-lashed ocean toward the northern shore and reunion with Rāma.

 34 verses | Hanuman, Sita (Vaidehi/Janaki)